 Nichole Vrsansky is a Westlake native.
-She joined the Cleveland 19 News team in September.
+She joined the Cleveland 19 News team in September of 2015.

 Nichole is thrilled to be living and working back in her hometown.
 For eight years, she worked at WIFR in Rockford, IL.

 Like most in this field, Nichole says she started at the bottom, as the jack of all trades, producing, shooting video, editing and reporting.
 After a few years, she was promoted to the anchor desk.